Thermal Physics Tutorial 1 - Heat Flow

 Temperature is a representation of internal energy, not heat flow.
 The more internal energy there is, the higher the temperature.

+Suppose we heat a rod at one end, and see how the temperature rises at the other.
 At the start, the rod will be hot at one end and cold at the other end.
 If we measure the temperature at the other end with a data-logger, we will see a graph like this:

 When the heat flow into the rod is balanced by the heat flow out of the rod, we say that the system is in steady state.
 The temperature in the rod varies in a linear way along the length of the rod.
 This is called Thermal Equilibrium.
 The heat flowing into the system is the same as the heat flowing out.